 RECOMMENDED: 35 Adorable Poodle Mixes

 20. English Toy Spaniel

 The English Toy Spaniel originates from Britain.
-As such, this spaniel breed had been a long-time obsession to the royals.
+As such, this spaniel breed had been a long-time favorite and obsession to English royals.
 Due to their connection with two generations of kings, they earned the nickname ‘Charlie’ or ‘Charles.’

 Although quieter than their Cavalier cousins, they do share a spark of mischief.
-But if you can handle their charming personalities, this canine can adapt to any lifestyle.
+If you can handle their charming personalities, this canine can adapt to any lifestyle.
 However, they tend to chase birds and run in front of cars if left on their own.